 When the composers of the Great American Songbook are listed, more often than not, Harold Arlen is omitted from the roster.

-Here's what some many admired composers and lyricists have had to say about Arlen:
+Here are what some of the many admired composers and lyricists had to say about Arlen:

 - Alec Wilder, American Popular Song: "I have had quite a few red-faced arguments concerning the relative merits of the songs of Arlen and Gershwin, and have always, or almost always, been jeered at for preferring Arlen's...Arlen has always had not only an astonishing melodic gift but harmonic sensibilities of the most sophisticated sort."